 One of Ballycastle’s most popular music pubs, O’Connor’s Bar, also serves great food.
 The live music varies from traditional to modern, with a DJ livening up the beer garden during the summer months.
 The main bar retains the traditional character of a local pub where you can enjoy a pint, while the food menu offers something for everyone.

 A traditional Ulster Fry, consisting of bacon, sausage, eggs and freshly baked soda bread is a great way to set you up for a day’s sightseeing along this amazing coastline.
-The Bay Cafe, at the harbour and Thyme & Co in Quay Road are both worth a visit.
+The Promenade Cafe, at the harbour and Thyme & Co in Quay Road are both worth a visit.

 After a walk on the fabulous Ballycastle beach, a well earned coffee can be enjoyed at the Shorebird Coffee Hut where you can take in the views of the beach and beyond to Fairhead.